-There’s been a break in Nordic Noir hitting the UK’s television screens recently, but, as Hannah Ellis-Peterson explains, hold on for much more to come
+There’s been a break in the barrage of Nordic Noir hitting UK television screens but, as HANNAH ELLIS-PETERSEN explains, hold just a little longer because there’s much more to come…

 Yet while Danish and Swedish dramas have had their grip over British audiences for several years now, Norway’s contribution to the Nordic noir obsession has been somewhat muted up till now.
 As Nicolai Cleve Broch, one of Norway’s most successful actors, says: “Norway has always been like the kid brother in the relationship between Denmark and Sweden.
 We always looked up to what they do – but it takes us a few years.”